AngjelSpasovski/projects-hub/PROJECT_ANALYSIS_AND_ROADMAP.md

 Future mini project candidates:

-- `Find the Word`, only if it is clearly different from Hang Man.
+- `Find the Word`, deferred unless it becomes clearly different from Hang Man.
-- `Square Cards`, only if it demonstrates more than the existing shared cards.
+- `Square Cards`, deferred unless it demonstrates more than the existing shared cards.
-- `Recipe Book variant`, only if it is meaningfully different from the migrated Recipe Book.
+- `Recipe Book variant`, deferred unless it is meaningfully different from the migrated Recipe Book.
-- Chat App backend adapter, only after choosing Firebase or Socket.io deliberately.
+- Chat App backend adapter, deferred until Firebase or Socket.io is deliberately selected.

 Backend-dependent work should remain last so the static portfolio stays deployable without secrets.